 What do you think golfers will enjoy most about the challenge of playing 18-holes at Eléa Golf Club?

 NF: One of the principles of every Faldo Design is the strategic element that makes up our courses.
 We hope to encourage thoughtful golf that will appeal to players of all abilities.
 Our course at Eléa Golf Club is designed to be challenging but will also encourage golfers to engage with the course.
 Our aim is for people to leave the course having experienced something that will live long in the memory, something that they will want to repeat and relive again and again.

 Many of the holes have ‘strategic riddles’ for the golfers to think about.
 Was this an intentional design element at Eléa Golf Club and does this reflect your overall design philosophy?

 NF: Absolutely.
 We’ve tried to create something here that will ask questions of a golfer, a course that

 presents them with options and demands a certain level of involvement.
 I think that’s true of all of our designs.

-Out of all the great holes at Eléa Estate Golf Club which do you think represent the toughest challenges for the golfer?
+Out of all the great holes at Eléa Golf Club which do you think represent the toughest challenges for the golfer?

 NF: I’ve never been one for designing signature holes and I’m not sure that any one hole should ever be significantly tougher than the next.
 We want to design a golfing experience across all 18 holes and there should be an element of orchestration, balance and variation of pace throughout the routing as we progress through the course.
-That was certainly a part of our approach to the Faldo Design course at Eléa Estate.
+That was certainly a part of our approach to the Faldo Design course at Eléa Golf Club.